Quit/jelly_console/ReadMe.md

 ## Built-in commands

-### `@ select [entity]`
-Selects the currently active entity.
-This will set `SELECTED` in the lua-realm.
-If there is no selected entity, `SELECTED` becomes nil.
-This function can be used to preselect an entity for various commands.

 ### `@ show_arguments ...`
 Debugging function.
 As `@show_arguments`, it will return the arguments the same way any function receives them when called in "plain mode".
 Without the @, it will return arguments parsed, just like commands normally receive them.